bitovi/academy/src/angular/17-order-history-component/order-history-component.md

 ## P1: How to Verify Your Solution is Correct

-If you've implemented the solution correctly you should be able to navigate to [http://localhost:4200/order-history](http://localhost:4200/order-history) and see _'history works!'_.
+If you’ve implemented the solution correctly you should be able to navigate to [http://localhost:4200/order-history](http://localhost:4200/order-history) and see _'history works!'_.

 ✏️ Update the spec file **src/app/app.component.spec.ts** to be:

 @diff ../14-building-order-form/app.component.spec.ts ./app.component.spec.ts only

-> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!
+> If you’ve implemented the solution correctly, when you run `npm run test` all tests will pass!

 ## P1: What you need to know

-You got this already, but just in case, here's some hints:
+You got this already, but just in case, here’s some hints:

 - How to generate a component
   ```shell